NordicSemiconductor/IOS-nRF-Toolbox/README.md

 The nRF Toolbox is a container app that stores your Nordic Semiconductor apps for Bluetooth Smart in one location.

+New in V4.4.1:

+* Fixed an issue introduced in V4.4.0 causing the HomeKit accessory service to not be readable
+* Enhanced HomeKit profile view by notifying of any HomeKit related errors instead of logging to console

 New in V4.4.0:

 * Adds HomeKit profile, allowing browsing and adding HomeKit accessories.